-2. Put them into a carafe or water jug and fill up with water, covering the mint completely.
-Cover with plastic wrap and put in the fridge to steep for at least 1 hour.
-The water will now have taken on the aroma of the mint.
-Keep the mint water in the fridge and add more water as you use it.
+Put them into a carafe or water jug and fill up with water, covering the mint completely.
+Cover and put in the fridge for at least 1 hour to give the water enough time to take on the aroma and flavor of the mint.
+Keep the mint water in the fridge, and add more water as you use it.
 The mint will keep flavoring the water for up to 3 days.

-To drink mint water hot in winter, steep it in boiling hot water for 10 minutes.
+For hot mint water in winter, steep the mint in boiling hot water for 10 minutes.

-If you can’t find fresh mint, use a mint teabag instead.
-You don’t need to put it in hot water.
+If fresh mint is not available, use a mint teabag instead.
+Hot water is not needed.
 Put it into cold water and leave it to steep in the fridge for an hour.
-The taste won’t be as light as with fresh mint, and you can’t leave the teabag in there for 3 days, but it is a decent substitute.
+The taste won’t be as light as with fresh mint, and the bag won’t flavor the water for 3 days, but it is a decent substitute.